 Art Love Triangle: Effie Gray

-Due for UK theatrical release on 10 October, Effie Gray depicts the famous love triangle between famed Victorian art critic John Ruskin, his teenage bride Euphemia Gray and Pre-Raphaelite painter John Everett Millais, a confirmed user of Winsor & Newton paints.
+Due for US theatrical release this coming November, Effie Gray depicts the famous love triangle between famed Victorian art critic John Ruskin, his teenage bride Euphemia Gray and Pre-Raphaelite painter John Everett Millais, a confirmed user of Winsor & Newton paints.
 With an impressive cast including Emma Thompson, Dakota Fanning and Greg Wise, the film is based on true events, tracking a set of tangled relations more compelling than most Hollywood dramas.

 Effie Gray: Background